clojurists-together/clojuriststogether.org/content/news/2024/2024 Short Term June Updates.md

 [Compojure-api: Ambrose Bonnaire-Sergeant](#compojure-api-ambrose-bonnaire-sergeant)

 [Enjure: Janet A. Carr](#enjure-janet-a-carr)
-[Enjure](https://github.com/janetacarr/enjure/blob/main/notes.org): This project focuses on MVP for the Enjure CLI tool and providing the ability to create new projects and view/controller templates as well as delete templates.
+[This project](https://github.com/janetacarr/enjure/blob/main/notes.org)focuses on MVP for the Enjure CLI tool and providing the ability to create new projects and view/controller templates as well as delete templates.

 [Jank: Jeaye Wilkerson](#jank-jeaye-wilkerson)
 [Lost in Lambduhhs Podcast: L. Jordan Miller](#lost-in-lambduhhs-podcast-l-jordan-miller)